 When will Apple release the iPad mini 5 in the UK?
 Or will it rebrand its smallest iPad as the 'iPad Pro mini'?
 (Click here to read the latest version of this article.)

 The iPad mini 5, you might say, is overdue.
-It's getting on for a year and a half since the iPad mini 4 was unveiled in September 2015, with significant design changes, updated specs and new features that make it one of the best 8in tablets around, and we can't help but wonder what's next for the iPad mini.
+It has been nearly two years since the iPad mini 4 was unveiled in September 2015, with significant design changes, updated specs and new features that make it one of the best 8in tablets around, and we can't help but wonder what's next for the iPad mini.

 We're eagerly awaiting word on the iPad mini 5's release date - or potentially the launch of an iPad Pro mini, if rumours are to be believed.
 Read on to explore the evidence to suggest that a new iPad mini is coming soon, and new iPad mini 5 features and specs to expect when it arrives.

-When is the iPad Pro mini/iPad mini 5 release date?
+When is the iPad Pro mini release date?

-While we thought we'd see a refreshed iPad mini 5 during Apple's March 2017 Store update (read more: What to expect at Apple's March 2017 event), there was no mention of a new small iPad.
+While we thought we'd see a refreshed iPad mini 5 during Apple's March 2017 Store update, there was no mention of a new small iPad.
 In fact, Apple has now dropped the iPad mini 2, meaning the iPad mini 4 is the only 7.9in tablet available from Apple.
 That's not all either, as the iPad mini 4 is now only available in one configuration - 128GB.

 So, when should we expect the new iPad mini 5?
 Oft reliable site DigiTimes has reported that the new iPad mini won't enter mass production until early 2017, meaning we could be faced with a June 2017 or later release for iPad mini 5/Pro mini.